 We've compiled a modern version of this simple toolkit that will help you make UX work at real-world enterprise scale.
 Let's take a look:

 Remote user testing has made it much faster and easier to recruit participants.
 While you still may only need a handful of participants to get useful feedback, you can now work with higher sample sizes if you want to, without having to wait too long for results.

-With UserTesting.com, you can draw from a pool of user testers who perform tasks for you online, with no lab or special equipment.
+With UserTesting.com or Userlytics, you can draw from a pool of user testers who perform tasks for you online, with no lab or special equipment.
 Participants tend to be serial testers, and in most cases they're not actually your customers, but this method is good enough to get meaningful insights.
 It's already been embraced by fast-moving companies like Facebook, Airbnb, Intuit, and even Walmart.

 Pen and paper are still good!
 But UX practitioners today have a plethora of fantastic software tools available to make and share prototypes very quickly - even in high fidelity.
 The purpose of a prototyping tool at this stage is to help you go from idea to dynamic interface as quickly as possible.
 In other words, speed is the name of the game.
 Axure is a market leader used by 87% of the Fortune 100, and is particularly well-suited for highly complex interaction designs.
 But Invision is rapidly becoming the top choice for UX teams today because it's easier to learn, faster to use, and better for team collaboration.

 It’s focused on optimizing workflow, and on and team collaboration that integrates well into an agile (or lean) design process.
 You’ll commonly see not only designers but also product managers, engineers, and QA actively involved in a project through Invision.
 Also, with a growing variety of integrations available (most notably Sketch), it's quite possibly the fastest and easiest way for teams to build testable prototypes, iterate from the testing insights, and then rebuild quickly to test again.